AMR applications across industries

 They build digital maps of the space they operate in.
 They detect obstacles.
 They slow down when someone crosses their path.
 If a route is blocked, they don’t freeze.
 They reroute.

 In short, they behave more like experienced floor operators than rigid machines.
+Across sectors, AMR applications across industries are built on this same foundation of dynamic navigation and real-time adaptability.

 AMRs traditional mobile robots